Mississippi Misdemeanor Crimes by Class and Sentences

 Unlike many other states, Mississippi law doesn't break out misdemeanors into different classes or categories, with the punishment determined by which class the crimes fall into.
 Rather, the state's criminal statutes spell out the possible penalties for each individual crime.
 If those penalties don't include time in state prison (in the custody of the Mississippi Department of Corrections), the crime is a misdemeanor, whether or not the statute describes it as such.

-Examples of misdemeanors (and their penalties) in Mississippi include:
+Examples of misdemeanors and their penalties in Mississippi include:

-• stalking (up to one year in county jail and/or $1,000 fine)
+• stalking: up to one year in county jail and a $1,000 fine, and

 (Miss.
-Code §§ 41-29-139(c)(2)(A), 97-3-7, 97-3-105, 97-3-107(1), 97-5-39(1), 97-17-43, 97-35-15 (2020).)
+Code §§ 97-3-7, 97-3-105, 97-3-107(1), 97-17-43, 97-17-67, 97-17-97, 97-29-49, 97-35-15 (2024).)

 What If a Crime Is Punishable in State Prison or County Jail?

-Although crimes that are punishable by time in county jail are generally misdemeanors, the Mississippi statutes for some crimes provide for alternative sentences in jail or prison.
+Although crimes punishable by time in county jail are generally misdemeanors, the Mississippi statutes for some crimes provide alternative sentences in jail or prison.
 For example, the penalty for aggravated assault is up to one year in county jail or up to 20 years in state prison.
 In these cases, however, even if a court or jury sentences a convicted defendant to county jail (or sometimes only a fine), the crime will still be considered a felony because a prison sentence was a possible punishment.
 (Anthony v.
 State, 349 So.2d 1066 (Miss.
 1977).)

 Getting Legal Help

-If you're facing any criminal charges—even for a relatively minor misdemeanor—you should speak with a criminal defense lawyer as soon as possible.
+If you're facing any criminal charges—even for a relatively minor misdemeanor—speak with a criminal defense lawyer as soon as possible.
 An experienced local attorney can explain how Mississippi law applies to your situation, determine if you have any grounds for getting the charges dismissed, explore your options for a plea bargain to avoid or reduce any jail time, represent you at trial if it comes to that, and protect your rights through the criminal proceedings.

 And if you've already been convicted of a misdemeanor, a criminal defense attorney can help you through the process of petitioning to have the crime expunged from your criminal record in Mississippi.